Maatify/common/README.md

 ---

-🏁 Stable Release v1.0.0 — The core foundational library of the Maatify.dev ecosystem providing standardized DTOs, validation, sanitization, date/time, locking, and text utilities for all backend modules.
+🏁 Stable Release v1.0.7 — The core foundational library of the Maatify.dev ecosystem providing standardized DTOs, validation, sanitization, date/time, locking, and text utilities for all backend modules.
-> 📦 This is the first official stable version (v1.0.0) of maatify/common, released on **2025-11-10**.
+> 📦 This is the stable version (v1.0.7) of maatify/common, released on **2025-11-18**.

 > 🔗 [بالعربي 🇸🇦 ](./README-AR.md)